DefensiveOrigins/APT-PreReqs/labs/DOAZLab.md

 | ![](../images/prls2-1.jpg) |
 |----------------------------|

-Or, you can view the operations in more detail on Github:
+Or, you can view the operations in more detail on GitHub:
 [DOAZLab-Github][DOAZLab-Github]

 | ![](../images/prls2-2a.jpg) |